Easy time-management tips

 Practise the 'four Ds'

-One study found that one in three office workers suffers from email stress.
+One study found that 1 in 3 office workers suffers from email stress.
 Making a decision the first time you open an email is crucial for good time management.

 Emma advises practising the "four Ds":